AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical-v21/modules/module0/ex1.md

 In the next screen, you'll see a screen like the below.
 Demo System Next offers two steps:

-- Setup an AEP instance with schemas, mixins, datasets and more
+- Setup an Adobe Experience Platform instance with schemas, mixins, datasets and more
 - Setup Launch properties for Web and Mobile.

 In this case, the setup of schemas, mixins and datasets has already been done so you can only create the Launch properties you'll use.